Interstate 80 in Pennsylvania: Northeastern Pennsylvania

-I-80 enters the Northeastern Pennsylvania area to include points Northumberland County and east to New Jersey.
-I-80 intersects I-180 and PA 147 at exit 212.
+I-80 enters Northeastern Pennsylvania and proceeds from Northumberland County in the west to the Pennsylvania-New Jersey border in the east.
+I-80 intersects PA 147 at exit 212.
 In Montour County at milemarker 224, it approaches the Bloomsburg area, home to Bloomsburg University of Pennsylvania, where it crosses the North Branch Susquehanna River.
-At exit 260, a connection can be made via I-81 to Harrisburg to the south and Wilkes-Barre and Syracuse, New York, to the north.
+At exit 260, a connection can be made via I-81 to Harrisburg to the south and Wilkes-Barre, Scranton and Syracuse, New York to the north.

-The highway continues east into the Pocono Mountains region, which is home to ski resort areas.
-I-80 intersects I-476 (Pennsylvania Turnpike Northeast Extension) at exit 277 in Carbon County for connections to Allentown and Philadelphia to the south.
+The highway continues east into the Pocono Mountains region, which is home to ski areas including Camelback Mountain Resort and Blue Mountain Resort.
+I-80 intersects the Pennsylvania Turnpike Northeast Extension (I-476) at exit 277 in Carbon County for connections to Allentown and Philadelphia to the south and Wilkes-Barre and Scranton to the north.
 Exit 277 also serves PA 940 and Hickory Run State Park.
 Just east of I-476, I-80 crosses into Monroe County.
-Exit 284 connects to PA 115 near Blakeslee and Lake Harmony.
+Exit 284 connects to PA 115 near Blakeslee and Lake Harmony, and also provides access to Pocono Raceway.
 Exit 293 is an interchange with I-380 near Pocono Pines for a connection to I-84 to New England and Scranton toward the north.
 Between exits 293 and 298, there is a rest area on the eastbound side with public restrooms and picnic tables but no food or gas.